muskan23-lgtm/CS-PROJECT/README.md

 ## Contact

-If you have any questions or need further assistance, you can reach out to urssanjaysingh via email at sanjaysingh26112000@gmail.com.
+If you have any questions or need further assistance, you can reach out to Namratasingh via email at namratasingh@gmail.com.

 Thank you for visiting this repository, and enjoy booking movie tickets with the enhanced Movie Tickets Booking System!